 Typically, contracts allow that the space is left in “broom-swept” condition.
 However, you may want to hire post-construction cleaning specialists to make sure that your new floor is spic-and-span clean.
 For a bathroom renovation, you may still want to have the service clean your entire home since construction dust has an annoying tendency to settle in the most unlikely places.

 The finish line is in sight.
 But don’t forget these last—but important—steps.

 STEP 15: Final walk-through with contractor (30 minutes)

 Review the work with your contractor: try all the drawers and doors, look closely at the edges and grout lines, and make sure everything is working the way it should.
 If there are any problems, point it out and add them to the punch list.
 The contractor will either fix it on the spot (if it’s minor) or set up another time to return.
-Sweeten’s founder + CEO, Jean Brownhill advises to keep notepads in each space, and do not speak to your contractor for two weeks after project completion.
+Sweeten’s founder and CEO, Jean Brownhill, advises to keep notepads in each space, and to not speak to your contractor for two weeks after project completion.
 Spend the time living with the space and taking notes whenever you discover something that needs a fix or an adjustment.

 STEP 16: Punch list items (1-5 days)